 Choosing the optimum filtration method may require a careful evaluation of particulate sources and extent of ingress.

-Besides periodic visual inspections of cooling tower components for scaling, fouling, or damage, regular operating data analyses are important to ensure reliable tower performance.
+Aside from periodic visual inspections of cooling tower components for scaling, fouling, or damage, regular operating data analyses are important to ensure reliable tower performance.
 The list below outlines important data for each test.

 An evaporative condenser (see Figure 6.27 below) consists of a conventional cooling tower with a naked (no outer shell) heat exchanger located inside the tower.